Transport coffee tax free

 - from another EU member state

-- to a tax warehouse.
+- into a tax warehouse.

 - from a German tax warehouse.